Uzonwu/uncertainty_effects_analysis/README.md

-# Effects of Signal Variation on Visual Pattern Detection Under Fixed and Variable Noise
+# Effects of Uncertainty on Visual Pattern Detection Under Fixed and Variable Noise

 ## Summary